-Early in our relationship, my wife and I had put parenthood on hold, prioritising travel and careers.
+My wife and I had put parenthood on hold early in our relationship, prioritising travel and careers.
 However, on my thirty-ninth birthday in March 2001, she handed me an anonymous-looking envelope.
-Inside was a card with a baby on the front, and in it, she had written, “If you’re still willing to be the house-dad, I’ll give parenting a try.”
+Inside was a card with a baby on the front, and in it, she had written, "If you're still willing to be the house-dad, I'll give parenting a try."

 And so, heading into my fortieth year, I set sail on a life-changing odyssey.
-As with Homer's Greek hero Odysseus, it wasn't all smooth seas.
-Around this time, I read Inconceivable by Ben Elton (Amazon Books link), a humorous and touching tale of a childless couple's attempts to conceive.
+But as with Homer's Greek hero Odysseus, it wasn't all smooth seas.
+Around this time, I read Inconceivable by Ben Elton (Amazon affiliate link), a humorous and touching tale of a childless couple's attempts to conceive.
 Elton loosely based the novel on his trials and tribulations with IVF, and it wasn't long before I was living scenes from the book!

-But all this was forgotten at 5:36 am on the 2nd of June 2002, when my son entered the world.
+But all this was set aside at 5:36 am on the 2nd of June 2002, when my son entered the world.
 It had been a long night, as I duly noted in my diary: